andrewjahn/AndysBrainBook/docs/glossary/terms.rst

 Basic Terms
 -------------

 **Library:** A directory that contains commands that are needed to run a program.
-Usually the library for Unix commands is found is /usr/bin.
+Usually the library for a program is found in the "bin" folder of that directory, such as $FSLDIR/bin.

 .. figure:: Library_Example.png
-    :scale: 10 %
+    :scale: 30 %

     Some of the commands found in the FSL library